GridTools/gt4py/docs/functional/QuickstartGuide.md

   name: python3
 ---

-# GT4Py Declarative Frontend - Quickstart Guide
+# GT4Py Declarative Frontend - Getting Started Guide

 This guide introduces basic concepts of the new declarative version of GT4Py.